lin2j/easy-deploy/README.md

 You can use this plugin to add multiple servers, and then use this as a base for command execution, file uploading, and application deployment.

+The login password of the server can be stored or not.
+If it is not stored, a password input box will pop up when needed.

 After adding the server, you can establish an SSH connection directly from the Terminal button.

 This function is to implement a subclass of AbstractTerminalRunner, so that the community version of Idea can also use this function.